percona/pmm-doc/source/dashboards/dashboard.postgres-overview.rst

 |view-all-metrics| |this-dashboard|

-.. _dashboard.postgres-overview.checkpoint.stats:
+.. _dashboard-postgres-overview.checkpoint.stats:

-`Checkpoint Stats <dashboard.postgres-overview.html#checkpoint-stats>`_
+`Checkpoint Stats <dashboard-postgres-overview.html#checkpoint-stats>`_
 ----------------------------------------------------------------------------------------------------

 The total amount of time that has been spent in the portion of checkpoint